Wolfurr/ERPI/collections/_people/en/PhD/Pavlo-Santander.md

 ---
 title: Pavlo Santander
 permalink: /people/Pavlo-Santander/
-excerpt: "Plastics - Recycling Network - 3D printing - Sustainability"
+excerpt: "Short circuit valorisation of thermoplastic waste for the conception by 3D printing of composite structures"
 last_modified_at: 2019-04-08
 author: Pavlo Santander
 header: